We learnt that the Bible has some guidelines which can help us formulate an ‘answer’ to sickness.

-What the World says about Watching (some thoughts)
+What society says about Watching someone with chronic illness (some thoughts)

 - The people you hurt, however, have every right to complain about you.
 They will say that just because you are suffering it doesn’t give you a free license to hurt people.

 You have the right to be acknowledged

 - Because you are going through this hard time, you are strong and brave and beautiful and special.
 You deserve to be acknowledged, supported and admired.

 - This is the time when you find out who really cares about you, so if someone doesn’t respond in the way you would like or need them to, feel free to name, shame, complain and shun them.